elbruno/wrk541-wip/docs/en/implementing-endpoints.md

 Use the same process as above to create all other endpoints.
 Add a single endpoint at a time, validate it, and run the Python tests to ensure compatibility.

+!!! important
+    During this process, GitHub Copilot will ask for your approval before performing various actions such as:

+    - Editing files (Program.cs, weather.json, etc.)
+    - Running commands in the terminal
+    - Creating new files or directories
+    - Installing packages or dependencies

+    Keep an eye on the Copilot requests and approve the actions as needed.
+Review each proposed change carefully before accepting to ensure Copilot is implementing the solution correctly.
+Your active participation helps Copilot complete the task successfully.

+!!! tip
-!!! tip "When implementing the next endpoint - e.g. '/countries' - specify in your prompt to Copilot that it should use the same data used by the python app, hosted in the 'weather.json' file."
+    When implementing the next endpoint - e.g. '/countries' - specify in your prompt to Copilot that it should use the same data used by the python app, hosted in the 'weather.json' file.

 For the JSON file, you will need to deserialize it.
 If you aren't familiar with this process you will have to rely on Copilot guidance.
 Ensure that you generate the smallest possible code and validate it immediately.